zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/aws/_index.md

 keywords: Install, on cloud, AWS, Amazon Web Services, Kubernetes, k8s
 ---

-This page describes using Portworx with Kubernetes on AWS.
+Choose the relevant installation steps for Portworx with Kubernetes on AWS.

 ## Install